-- Student Executive the Student Executive is elected from the Y12 student body and runs the Student Assembly.
+- Student Executive the Student Executive is elected from the Y12 student body.
 It has a President, Vice President and a team of Executive Officers who are elected to carry out their roles during Y13.
-The Student Executive supports and represents the student body, making sure the collective student voice is heard in a democratic and responsible manner. - Student Assembly the New College Student Assembly provides a forum where students can hold discussions, express their views about college and have a voice.
-It exists to improve and promote student welfare and to organise activities beyond the formal academic curriculum, working positively with staff in achieving the aims of the Trust and to advise and assist staff in the running of other areas of college life.
-At the start of Y12, one representative and one reserve are elected from each tutor group to form the Student Assembly.
-These tutor group representatives attend Student Assembly meetings and vote on behalf their tutor groups on the issues that have been chosen during tutorials.
-The role of the Student Assembly representative is to represent the interests of all students in their tutor group, and is another mechanism by which the views, opinions and concerns of students can be heard. - College Advisory Group Meetings at three points in the year, members of the Student Executive are invited to attend college advisory group meetings.
+The Student Executive supports and represents the student body, making sure the collective student voice is heard in a democratic and responsible manner. - College Advisory Group Meetings at three points in the year, members of the Student Executive are invited to attend college advisory group meetings.
 This is a two-way process allowing advisory group members to ask questions directly to representatives of the student body, and also provide a forum for the Student Executive to express the views, opinions and concerns of the student body. - Equality and Diversity Group each college has an Equality and Diversity Group which meets regularly throughout the year to discuss important quality and diversity issues.
 Students are encouraged to be members of this group and attend meetings in order to share their views and opinions on how college is delivering in its key aim of ensuring fairness to all. - SLT Open-Door Policy all students are made aware that the college Senior Leadership Team (SLT) has an open-door policy which encourages students to speak to them directly about any issues or concerns they may have.